scalacenter/bloop/website/content/docs/bloop-basics.md

 We have created bloop to make you productive without getting in your way.
-We focus on how you can be faster at writing Scala code using your current build tool, whether it’s sbt, Maven or Gradle.
+We focus on how you can be faster at writing Scala code using your current build tool, whether it’s sbt, Maven, Gradle, Bazel, Pants, cbt or mill.

 ### Run as fast as possible

-The primary goal of bloop is to run core tasks as fast as possible.
+The main goal of bloop is to compile, test and run your code as fast as possible.

 #### Hot compilers

-One of the primary ways Bloop achieves its goal is by caching hot compilers across all developer tools (IDEs, build tools, terminals).
+The primary reason why Bloop brings you a tight developer workflow is because it caches hot compilers across all developer tools (IDEs, build tools, terminals).

 A hot compiler is a long-running compiler that has been heavily optimized by JVM's [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) and therefore reaches peak performance when compiling code.
 The difference between a cold and hot compiler varies.
-This variation is usually an order of magnitude large — a hot compiler can be between ~5x and 20x faster than a cold compiler.
+This variation is usually an order of magnitude large — a hot compiler can be between 5x and 20x faster than a cold compiler.

 Keeping hot compilers alive is crucial to be productive.
 However, it is a difficult task; compilers must outlive short- and long-running build